jsilvela/jsilvela.github.io/content/post/2015-04-18-living-with-a-computer-language.md

 article.
 It’s bad enough for web browser comparisons, but it’s terrible for everything else.
-When applied to languages, this philosophy gives rise to articles showing a strong preference for, say, Python over Ruby, on the grounds that a little toy project is 3 lines shorter, and 5% faster, in Python.
+When applied to languages, this philosophy gives rise to articles showing a strong preference for, say, Python over Ruby, on the grounds that a little toy project is 3 lines shorter and 5% faster in Python.

 In some cases, a language is clearly junk, but more often than not, it is unwise to make a language choice based on performance for your pet toy program.
 I'd go